trek-view/gopro2frames/docs/LOGIC.md

 ## 6. Extract frames at set rate for video type

 User can set the ffmpeg `-r` value.
-Depending on the mode of the video (identified in step 2), we extract like so:
+Depending on the mode of the video (set by user), we extract like so:

 **GoPro EAC .360**